Distribution estimation and change-point estimation for time series via DNN-based GANs: Introduction

 Compared with the vast number of theoretical results for neural networks used to approximate functions, the use of neural networks to express distributions is much less theoretically understood.
 Some literature focus on how well GAN and its variants can express probability distributions. \citet{lu2020universal} studied the universal approximation property of deep neural networks for representing probability distributions, \citet{zhu2020deconstructing} studied a fundamental trade-off in the approximation error and statistical error in GANs, \citet{huang2022error} studied the convergence rates of GAN estimators under the integral probability metric with the H\"older function class. \citet{liang2021well} established the optimal minimax rates for distribution estimation under GANs in view of nonparametric density estimation. \citet{zhang2017discrimination} explored the generalization capacity of GANs and extended the generalization bounds for neural net distance.

 For the theoretical analysis of GANs, many scholars consider the probability distribution estimating of i.i.d. data by GANs. \citet{gao2022approximation} estimated the error bound of the approximation of Wasserstein GANs using GroupSort neural networks as discriminators. \citet{bai2018approximability} used GANs with some special discriminators to learn distributions of i.i.d. samples in Wasserstein distance and KL-divergence. \citet{liu2021non} introduced a nearly sharp bound for the bidirectional GAN estimation error under the Dudley distance.
 We refer the reader to [\citet{taghvaei20192,chae2021likelihood}] for more details.
 Although a lot of work on the theoretical basis of GAN has appeared in academia, there seems very few of theoretical analysis for generating time-dependent data.
+For the estimation of joint distribution using GANs. \cite{srinivasan2022time} estimate the joint distribution and use it to generate synthetic time series data. \cite{pu2018jointgan} learn the joint distribution of multiple random variables from the data that samples from conditional distribution and marginal distribution. \citet{yoon2019time} estimate the joint distribution via a learned embedding space with both supervised losses.
+However, there seems few theoretical result for joint distribution estimation using GANs.